csessig86/intro-to-d3-nicar-19/02-diving-into-d3/readme.md

 var dataset = [ 5, 10, 15, 20, 25 ];
 ```

 Our goal is to create a bar chart, with heights corresponding to numbers in the array.
 Previously, we used CSS to define the height of a single bar.
-It follows that you could copy and paste that code repeatedly to create bars of different heights.
-D3 saves us a lot of time and typing.
+It follows that you could repeatedly type that to create bars of different heights.
+D3 will do that succinctly.

-The code it takes to do it may not makes sense at first.
-Plug this into your script tag before we break it down line by line.
+The code required may not make sense at first.
+Plug this into the bottom script tag before we break it down line by line.

 ```javascript
 d3.select("body")